kadir014/scratch2c/README.md

 # scratch2c
-Scratch3 interface in C and transpiler.
+Scratch3 to C transpiler and ecosystem.

-The C API for Scratch uses SDL2 and its extensions.
+Everything is currently _very_ experimental 😵

 # Instructions
-To transpile and build your Scratch project follow these instructions:
+To transpile and build your Scratch project follow the instructions.

 **❗ Prerequisites:**
 - Python 3.10+
-- GCC (Clang might work as well) on Linux
+- GCC/Clang on Linux
 - MinGW (should be under MSYS2/UCRT) on Windows

 Clone the project and enter the dir